smart-data-models/data-models/README.md

 ## General Principles

-* Driven-by-implementation approach: Specifications will be considered stable as soon as enough end user organizations (e.g., cities) have validated them in practice.
+* **Driven-by-implementation approach**: Specifications will be considered stable as soon as enough end user organizations (e.g., cities) have validated them in practice.
 Stable specifications may become TM Forum formal deliverables by following TM Forum’s defined processes.

-* Open-closed.
+* **Open-closed**.
 Breaking changes to already approved specs are not allowed.
 Instead, new versions shall deprecate attributes, add new attributes, extend enumerations, etc.

-* Public and royalty-free nature of specifications.
+* **Public and royalty-free** nature of specifications.
 Data Model Licensing mode.
 Creative Commons by Attribution 4.0 https://creativecommons.org/licenses/by/4.0/

-* Open contribution.
+* **Open contribution**.
 Contributions open to anybody (not only members), while final decision making corresponds to TM Forum and FIWARE Foundation members

 ## Lifecycle
 Specifications evolve over time through versions with RFC (Request for Comments) periods, of a typical duration of 6 months, in between.